The Best Time to Visit Phuket

 Although the average temperature drops slightly its offset by a rise in humidity.
 Rainfall increases dramatically making May one of the wettest times of year though decent periods of sunshine can occur between the often short showers.
 Fair weather is more likely in the early part of the month as the rainy season has been known to arrive "late".

 A major reduction in tourist numbers marks the start of the low season.
-There are lots of cheap package holidays on offer and most hotels offer big discounts sometimes by more than 50%..
+There are lots of cheap package holidays on offer and most hotels offer big sometimes by more than 50%..

 The Good :